Home » Environment » Noise Pollution

 Most farmers are unaware of the detrimental health effects caused by louder noises made by agricultural equipment like tractors, trolleys, and harvesters.

-Effects of noise pollution
+Effects of Noise Pollution

-The World Health Organization (WHO) estimates that 1.1 billion young people (aged 12 to 35) are at risk of hearing loss as a result of noise exposure, and there is sufficient data to support the claim that noise exposure at night results in self-reported sleep disturbance, which is regarded as a health issue.
+The World Health Organisation (WHO) estimates that 1.1 billion young people (aged 12 to 35) are at risk of hearing loss as a result of noise exposure, and there is sufficient data to support the claim that noise exposure at night results in self-reported sleep disturbance, which is regarded as a health issue.
 The following are a few effects of noise pollution:

 • Hearing Impairment: Prolonged exposure to loud noises that are louder than the average level of sound intensity can cause eardrum damage and hearing impairment.

-• Chronic Health Problems: Exposure to noise pollution increases the risk of metabolic and cardiovascular diseases such diabetes, coronary heart disease, high blood pressure, and arterial hypertension.
+• Chronic Health Problems: Exposure to noise pollution increases the risk of metabolic and cardiovascular diseases, such as diabetes, coronary heart disease, high blood pressure, and arterial hypertension.
 A conservative estimate states that long-term environmental noise exposure contributes to 12,000 premature deaths and 48,000 new cases of ischemic heart disease per year in Europe.

 • Productivity Loss: Working in situations that are too noisy makes people very uncomfortable, which is bad for their mental health and reduces productivity.
 In turn, this boosts the price of production.

-• Noise can also harm non-living creatures, thus it is important to consider this.
+• Noise can also harm non-living creatures; thus, it is important to consider this.
 There have been many cases where loud booms have caused modern, even brand-new buildings to break.

 • Human performance: Distractions at work will have an effect on how well people perform.

 • Effect on vegetation: It is now well known that humans and plants have many characteristics.
 They have the same sensitivities as people.
 A peaceful and cold environment is required for their better development.
-Noise pollution causes crops with low quality to suffer in a pleasant setting.
+Noise pollution causes crops of low quality to suffer in a pleasant setting.

 Noise Pollution (Regulation and Control) Rules, 2000